roshantaneja/School_Notes/docs/Chemistry Honours/Unit 7 - How can we protect vulnerable coastal cities from Sea Level Rise/4-20 Unit 7 Lesson 5.md

 ![](https://lh4.googleusercontent.com/21r_f2IuZ8gQ3y41PIVaB0UAhcuEdpzetQAOJcMrGXFcSPyWpg2BCMrsQnTZv19ngUANDjQhC9JnfW2zlA-ayRUkv4EtalhY_b2a-m94tMHCMUP_1lzWIyprT8_-deqQkGUogfJS6J_tSGUbbRG4SA)

-5. Model 1 and Model 2, both currently represent atmospheric air only.
-The model of atmospheric air is depicted below where represents the air composition of nitrogen, oxygen, argon, neon, helium, methane, water, and krypton, and represents carbon dioxide (disclaimer - the percentages are not accurate in the model).
+5. Model 1 and Model 2 represent atmospheric air only.
+The atmospheric air model is depicted below, representing the air composition of nitrogen, oxygen, argon, neon, helium, methane, water, and krypton, and carbon dioxide (disclaimer - the percentages are not accurate in the model).

 1. Watch the [NASA Earth Minute Video: The Gas Problem](https://youtu.be/K9kga9c0u2I).
 The CO2 in the second container represents the layer of greenhouse gases that surround the Earth.

-2. Revise both models by adding arrows to both models to show the radiant heat in each container.
+2. Revise both models by adding arrows to show the radiant heat in each container.

 3. Edit/Add to Model 2 to show additional CO2 from the experiment.

-4. In Model 2, place additional arrows to show the radiant heat from the greenhouse gasses.
+4. In Model 2, place additional arrows to show the radiant heat from the greenhouse gases.

-5.  # Explain in your own words how the CO2 in this experiment as well as that which surrounds the Earth is able to trap heat.
+5.  # Explain in your own words how the CO2 in this experiment and that which surrounds the Earth can trap heat.
 Use the picture below to help you.

 ![|400](https://lh5.googleusercontent.com/Khj7wZ_zNp6hOe6CfxEk7slakex7Ry_jUp9FSwSvHoOQyy-qgwJW6ytraDz9m3OuQAbpu8lZErzO0p67yS34lsdBz7wgwOlcdsHuhhyBADQWonEDeoXlWSilBq8kak1C3AVFLRJAswDfNDfdpS5MPw)